Back to the Mac stuff.

 handles and shoulder straps, and come in various colors.
 They vary in size, some hold the

-Currently (2013) among non-Apple-brand bags, I have two violet/red bags, two dark blue bags, two off-grey bags.
-Here are three examples of non-Apple-brand bags I have as of 2013.
+Here are three examples of non-Apple-brand bags I have or had.
 This is one view of a few of them; and This is another view of them.
 One bag in particular in grey looks like this next to a SE. and

 ordering information, terms and conditions, and info about